 SMSF Property: What You Can and Can’t Do

 Holding property in a self-managed super fund is possible, but it is fenced in by some of the strictest rules in superannuation.
-This guide sets out the guardrails: the sole-purpose test, the related-party acquisition rules, the difference between residential and business real property, the absolute ban on members living in or renting an SMSF residential property, and why borrowing is a specialist path.
+This guide sets out the guardrails: the sole-purpose test, the related-party acquisition rules, the difference between residential and business real property, the absolute ban on members living in or renting an SMSF residential property, why borrowing is a specialist path, and the enacted business real property rule for borrowing arrangements entered into on or after 10 August 2026.
 It is general information, not a recommendation that any fund buy property.

 Last updated:

 An SMSF can own property, but the rules around it are unforgiving and the asset is large, illiquid and easy to misuse.
-This guide explains what a fund can and cannot do: the sole-purpose test, the related-party rules, the residential occupancy ban, the in-house asset limits and arm's-length dealing.
-It mentions borrowing only briefly, as a complex specialist path rather than a pitch.
+This guide explains what a fund can and cannot do: the sole-purpose test, the related-party rules, the residential occupancy ban, the in-house asset limits and arm’s-length dealing.
+It mentions borrowing only briefly, as a complex specialist path rather than a pitch — including the enacted Schedule 5 change that applies to borrowing arrangements entered into on or after 10 August 2026, which narrows the borrowing exception without changing what a fund may own outright.
 SMSFs are not for everyone, and SMSF property is suitable for fewer funds again.
 This is general information only, not personal tax, financial or credit advice.

 Can an SMSF own property at all?